 We get that some of you might find this information unnecessary, and it’s normal to feel that way.
 Due to the routine nature of the monthly period, it’s easy to become complacent when tracking it.
 You feel like it just comes and goes, and that if there’s a change in the cycle, you just don’t do anything about it and just wait for another month, hoping everything will get back to normal.
 Now’s the time to ditch that mindset.

-But before we move to the main phases, let’s have a quick refresher about the menstrual cycle first.
+But before we talk about the reasons why you should learn about your menstrual cycle phases, let’s have a quick refresher about the menstrual cycle first.

 What is the Menstrual Cycle?